googleinterns/step217-2020/README.md

 ## Run locally

-Use the next commands (start from the project folder) to run the application locally:
+Use the next command (from the project folder) to run the application locally:

 ```
-npm install
-# build react application
-cd src/main/webapp
-npm install
-npm run build
-# go back to the project folder
-cd ../../../
-# run java and node servers and react app concurrently
-npm run dev:console
+make console
 ```

 For running Node and Java servers and React app at the same time we use `concurrently`, which will separate this three processes to three threads.